Horizontal vs. Vertical Property: What’s the Difference When Buying in Greece?

 What Should Buyers Look Out for?

-Regardless of which type of ownership you choose, legal clarity is essential.
-The structure of ownership, along with rights and obligations, should be clearly described in the property’s title deed and the building’s regulation agreement.
-During due diligence, your lawyer will examine all relevant documents to ensure that the unit you are buying is legally defined, properly registered, and free of encumbrances or disputes.
+Regardless of which type of ownership you are buying, legal clarity is essential.
+The structure of ownership, along with rights and obligations, should be clearly described in the property’s establishment deed and the co-ownership regulation.
+As part of the legal check in the records of the competent Land Registry and Hellenic Cadaster, your lawyer will carefully review all relevant documentation to ensure that the unit you are buying is legally defined, properly registered, and free of encumbrances or disputes.

 Looking for something in particular?